-An insurance company predicts how many claims it will have each year by looking at its own claim history.
-If your insurance carrier pays out less claims than they anticipated you may receive a dividend.
-As with any business there are expenses for running an insurance company.
-If your insurance carrier ends up spending less than they predicted than it helps the chances of a dividend being received by policyholders.
+An insurance company predicts how many claims it will have each year by examining its claim history.
+If your insurance carrier pays out fewer claims than anticipated, you may receive a dividend.
+As with any business, there are expenses for running an insurance company.
+If your insurance carrier spends less than they predicted, it helps the chances of a dividend being received by policyholders.

 A company also examines its investment and financial performance.
 As you may know, insurance companies invest money to try up their reserves.
 If its investments perform favorably, then the policyholders have a better chance that a dividend will be given

 If on the other hand, an insurance company does not perform well financially in these three areas (meaning they have more claims, more expenses and poor investment performance) then it is less likely that a dividend will be paid out.

 To receive a policy dividend, you must be a policyholder when your insurance company declares a dividend.
 So if you bought a policy from your insurer in September, and the insurer declared a dividend in June, you should not expect to get a check.
 Most insurance companies pay dividends to policyholders just before their renewal dates come up.

 If you are insured by a stock subsidiary of a mutual insurance company, you may not receive dividends.
 Not even all mutual insurance companies pay dividends so if it is essential to you that dividends may be paid out to you if your company is doing well ask if dividends are paid out.
 Some mutual companies will charge lower premiums if they do well instead of paying dividends.